From tuna to tech, Hexagon breaks Swedish mould

 Hexagon's four biggest deals - Brown & Sharpe, Swiss Leica Geosystems, Canadian NovAtel and U.S. Intergraph - cost nearly $4 billion and group sales have more than quadrupled since 1999 to 2.38 billion euros ($3.08 billion).

-In the same period its operating margin has risen to 20.6 percent from below 5 percent, underpinning a rise in market capitalization to 60 billion crowns ($9.28 billion) from just under 2 billion crowns.
-By comparison, the wider Swedish market index has gained 14 percent in that time.
+In the same period its operating margin has risen to 20.6 percent from below 5 percent, underpinning a rise in market capitalisation to 60 billion crowns ($9.28 billion) from just under 2 billion crowns.
+By comparison, the wider Swedish market index .OMXSPI has gained 14 percent in that time.

-Schorling owns Hexagon shares totaling 26.7 percent of capital and 47.7 percent of votes in the company, whose biggest owners also include H&M founding family member Stefan Persson.
+Schorling owns Hexagon shares totalling 26.7 percent of capital and 47.7 percent of votes in the company, whose biggest owners also include H&M (HMb.ST) founder Stefan Persson.

 A RARE BIRD